huma-engineering/huma-docs/data-collection/huma-product/how-it-works.md

 ### Administrators

-When a Healthcare Institute adopts Huma, a team of Administrators are onboarded into the Admin Portal.
-To start, they can create Organisations that represent a collective of Patients or Clinical application, e.g. Diabetes.
+When a Healthcare Institute or Study decides to use Huma to collect data remotely from patients, Huma Administrators will start configuring their Organisation and Deployments in the Admin Portal.
+To start, they can create Organisations representing the Hospital or Study, and Deployments that represent a cohort of Patients or Clinical application, e.g. Diabetes.

-Here they can invite their Care Teams so they can use the Clinician Portal, and activate the modules and questionnaires that will be made available to Patients.
+From the Admin portal, they can activate the modules and questionnaires that will be made available to Patients, and can invite the Care and Research Teams so they can use the Clinician Portal to view the data entered by Patients.

 Also, the Administrator can add for the Patients relevant articles, onboarding steps, and actions to complete, e.g. read an article, submit data to a module.